Evens Prize for Peace Education 2015

 According to members of the jury, the implicit, integrated approach adopted by Tierlantuin is exactly what is needed to encourage the development of social skills among babies and toddlers.

-The nursery will receive a cash award of €25,000, of which some is to be used to share their vision and good practices with colleagues in other European countries.
+The nursery received a cash award of €25,000, of which some was to be used to share their vision and good practices with colleagues in other European countries.
+In this respect, Katrien Reynaert, coordinator of the nursery, recently launched the film Ubuntu ar Tierlantuin during the ISSA conference in October 2017.

 JURY OF THE 2015 EVENS PRIZE FOR PEACE EDUCATION